gowarrior/market-simulation/README.md

 # Market Simulation Project

+## License

+This project is licensed under the terms of the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International** license (CC BY-NC-SA 4.0).

+You can find the full text of the license in the [LICENSE](LICENSE) file or at the following link: [https://creativecommons.org/licenses/by-nc-sa/4.0/](https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Overview

 The **Market Simulation Project** is a Java-based application designed to simulate market behavior and trading scenarios.
 The project provides a robust platform for developing and testing various trading strategies in a simulated environment.